The Most Efficient Ways to Keep Possums Away

 Possums can threaten your pets, spread disease, cause structural damage, destroy anything you keep in the attic or basement, harm your kids, and a lot more.
-They are difficult to handle and there are laws protecting them because we assume they’re very well-connected.
+They are difficult to handle and there are laws protecting them.

-No, we’re not talking about Judge Dredd.
-Since they are native animals, possums are protected by the Wildlife Act 1975.
+Since they are native animals in Australia, possums are protected by the Wildlife Act 1975.
 It is illegal to interfere with them.
 However, the Brushtail Possum can be controlled (if you can identify it).
 Still, even then you need to be extremely careful.
-There are certain specifications you need to follow if you want to exert your own brand of inter-species justice.
+There are certain specifications you need to follow if you want to try and get rid of possums on your own.
 Specifications are as follow:

-- If you’re going to trap them, you must ensure the cage won’t cause an injury.
+- If you are going to trap it, you must ensure the cage won’t cause an injury.

-- The next one sounds almost like some druidic ritual.
-If you’ve caught a possum, you need to release it on the day of capture.
+- If you’ve caught a possum, you need to release it on the day of capture.
 That should be done after sunset and no more than 50 metres from the capture site.

 - If by any chance, it’s unreasonable to release them back into your property, they have to be humanely put down by a licensed veterinarian at the trapper’s expense.